 Testing

-Regularly testing the website's features and functionality to ensure they work as intended.
-These days, visitors are all too ready to tell you your website has a problem, but it's always better to discover and fix the issues before they do.
+Regularly checking that features and functionality work as they should.
+These days visitors are quick to tell you when something's broken, so it's far better to catch the problems before they do.

 Accessibility

-Making sure your website is usable by everyone, including people who rely on screen readers or other assistive technology.
-This means checking things like image alt text, colour contrast, keyboard navigation and form labels.
-Accessibility isn't just the right thing to do, it's increasingly a legal requirement too, and the number of accessibility-related lawsuits has been climbing sharply in recent years.
+Making sure your site works for everyone, including people who rely on screen readers or other assistive tech.
+That means checking things like image alt text, colour contrast, keyboard navigation and form labels.
+Accessibility is the right thing to do, and it's increasingly a legal requirement too, with accessibility-related lawsuits climbing sharply in recent years.

-So far, we've outlined the essential tasks typically included in website maintenance to keep your site functional, secure, and doing its job properly.
+That's the essential list: the work that keeps your site secure, stable and doing its job properly.

-This is one of those "how long is a piece of string" questions, but we can give you a sensible framework.
-The short answer is: different tasks need doing at different intervals.
+This is a bit of a "how long is a piece of string" question, but there's a sensible framework.
+Different tasks need doing at different intervals.

-Daily: Security monitoring and automated backups should be running every day.
-If something goes wrong, you want to know about it immediately, not next month when you happen to check.
+Daily: Security monitoring and automated backups.
+If something goes wrong, you want to know straight away, not next month when you happen to check.

-Weekly: Uptime checks, a quick review of any error logs, and making sure nothing has broken since the last round of updates.
+Weekly: Uptime checks, a quick look at any error logs, and confirming nothing has broken since the last round of updates.

-Monthly: Software and plugin updates, broken link checks, performance reviews, and a look at your analytics to spot any unusual trends in traffic or user behaviour.
+Monthly: Software and plugin updates, broken link checks, performance reviews, and a look at your analytics to catch any odd trends in traffic or behaviour.

-Quarterly: A more thorough review covering your SEO performance, content accuracy, accessibility compliance, and whether your site is still aligned with your business goals.
-This is also a good time to test your backup restoration process, because a backup you've never tested isn't really a backup.
+Quarterly: A deeper review of your SEO performance, content accuracy, accessibility and whether the site still matches your business goals.
+It's also the right time to test your backup restoration, because a backup you've never tested isn't really a backup.

-The more your website contributes to your revenue, the more frequently it needs proper attention.
+The more your website contributes to your revenue, the more often it needs proper attention.
 If your site generates enquiries and sales, treating maintenance as an afterthought is a false economy.
-If you're not sure where to start, our plain English guide to SEO covers a lot of the foundational work that overlaps with good maintenance.
+If you're not sure where to start, our plain English guide to SEO covers a lot of the groundwork that overlaps with good maintenance.

 Search engine optimisation (SEO)